Misterblue/misterblue.github.io/_posts/2021-04-11-Organizing.md

 I've been generally offline for the last year.
 Doesn't have anything to do with the pandemic or anything going on in the  world.
-Just me no focusing on computers.
+Just me not focusing on computers.
 An odd thing after all these years.

 Some of the time has been spent thinking about what I want to be